-Northern have, like some other operating companies, undergone a many days of industrial action by members of their guards staff in relation to the control of train door operation and the possibility of guards being re-deployed as on-board supervisors.
-The most recent occurence was during the week commencing 17 June.
-It is likely that there will be further days of industrial action if the dispute is not resolved.
+Northern have, like some other operating companies, undergone many days of industrial action by members of their guards staff in relation to the control of train door operation and the possibility of guards being re-deployed as on-board supervisors.
+The strikes have gone on for many months now and they are likely. to continue until the dispute is resolved.

 As a Group, we are strictly neutral so far as the dispute is concerned.
 We hope that the parties may be able to reach some amicable resolution and wish both sides well.